 Indonesia Travel Guide

 Also, Indonesian people are super nice, I didn’t think people so generous, so kind and so openhearted existed.
-They will help you, feed you, bent over backward for you.
+They will help you, feed you, and bend over backward for you.
 In a lot of places they don’t really speak English, so try to learn some Bahasa, it’s super easy and it will make them so happy.

-Here is everything you need to know before visiting Indonesia:
+Here is everything you need to know before visiting Indonesia

-Main Indonesian Islands:
+Main Indonesian Islands to visit